Dzyanino/Portfolio/src/skills.md

 * `Sequelize`

-> An Object-Relational-Mapping or ORM for making database requests, and querying data using Models and Controllers.
+> An Object-Relational-Mapper or ORM for making database requests, and querying data using Models and Controllers.

 * `Laravel`